dotnet/AspNetCore.Docs/aspnet/hosting/directory-structure.rst

 =======   ===========
-approot   Contains the application, app config files, packages and the DNX runtime. logs      The default folder for HTTP PlatformHandler to redirect logs to. wwwroot   Contains the statics assets
+approot   Contains the application, app config files, packages and the DNX runtime. logs      The default folder for HTTP PlatformHandler to redirect logs to. wwwroot   Contains the static assets
 =======   ===========

 The **wwwroot** directory represents the web root of the application.
 The physical path for the IIS site should point to the web root directory.
-During deployment of a web site, an end user will require access to the entire application directory.
+During deployment of a web site, a developer will require access to the entire application directory.